calnix/NftStreaming/README.md

 Owner can set a target address to receive the emergency withdrawal of tokens.

 Withdrawal amount is reference via token contract's balanceOf method as we cannot be sure if `totalDeposited` and `totalClaimed` remain accurate at such a time.

+## Others

+1. `_updateLastClaimed`

+- downcasts currentTimestamp and claimable to uint128 without SafeCast
+- uint128 max value: 340,282,366,920,938,463,463,374,607,431,768,211,455 [340 undecillion]
+- expectation is that that neither token supply nor timestamp will exceed this value